RyanWolfen7/RATS/README.md

 ## About This Repo

 This Repo is my bootstap skelleton for my preffered Tech Test Setup.
-I was tired of redoin it for every tech test.
+I was tired of redoing it for every tech test.
 I preffer this style for its simplicity and ease of use.
 This is a very bare bones skelleton and should only be used as a basic start to a front end app.
 I used Create React App for the initial setup and then set up the file structure to my liking.
 Feel free to modify, download, or even send a PR with sujestions.

 The structure was inspired by my good friend Ahmad (https://github.com/cozmoc) I will most likely create a typescript version here soon.
 RATTS